greatertomi/sms-api/README.md

 ## Note
 1. Authorization follows the Bearer [token] pattern.
 To access private routes, copy the token received during login into the authorization header.
 2. The api accepts only POST request

+## Running Tests
+1. Create a test database and fill up the credential in your `.env`
+2. Run `npm run test` and it will create the tables.
+The test may fail.
+3. Run the script in `/db/testSeed.sql` to prepopulate your db
+4. Run `npm run test` again.
+This should pass.